creekorful/open-dydns/README.md

 ## opendydnsd

-OpenDyDNSD is the daemon service running on your webserver, it will use a special dedicated config file to read the supported / configured domains & dial with a database to manage access control.
+OpenDyDNSD is the daemon service running on your sever, it will use a special dedicated config file to read the supported / configured domains & dial with a database to manage access control.

 The daemon is exposed using an authenticated REST API with JWT authentication.